paazmaya/naginata.fi/content/en/Koryu.md

 is to maintain and respect the style of the tradition .
 Likewise, Finland and Hawaii resident foreign members of the teams .

-Jikishinkageryū Naginatajutsun conventional techniques as wind and water mills of the designated section of a rotary techniques to help weapon may be constantly on the move .
+Jikishinkageryū Naginatajutsu conventional techniques as wind and water mills of the designated section of a rotary techniques to help weapon may be constantly on the move .